kedi1991/project-flight-sim/README.md

 **<h1>Kedi's flight Sim</h1>**
 ![mockup for desktop home page](./assets/images/project_design/mockup.png)

 Kedi's flight simulator is a simple online game that runs on any browser.
-It is intended to run on offline mode as a pass-time and replace the Not connected to internet error in browsers.
+It is intended to run on offline mode as a pass-time and replace the "Not connected to internet" error in browsers.

 Visit our [website](https://kedi1991.github.io/project-flight-sim/) and play!!!!
 <h2>1.
 Purpose of the project</h2>